danbev/migrate/README.md

 ### Deploying a DataSource
 The example application uses entity beans to persist data and hence requires a data source to be installed.
 With AS7 datasources are configured in a central location, either in domain.xml or standalone.xml.
 One can add/modify a data source using any of the administration consoles.
-We will demonstrate two alternatives here, CLI and HTTP API
+We will demonstrate two alternatives here, CLI and Java API

 Example using the CLI:

     /subsystem=datasources/data-source=MigrateDS:add(jndi-name=java:jboss/datasources/MigrateDS, pool-name=MigrateDS, driver-name=h2, connection-url=jdbc:h2:mem:test;DB_CLOSE_DELAY=-1)

-Example using Groovy and the HTTP API:
+Example using Groovy and the Java API:
 Change into the _management_ directory and run the [add-ds](migrate/blob/master/management/build.gradle) command:

     ../gradlew add-ds